2 nights at The Waterhead Hotel in the Lake District

 Luxury lake view rooms at The Waterhead Hotel

 Luxury lake view rooms are the best of the best — and largest in size — at The Waterhead Hotel.
-We spent 2 nights in this room, and had a relaxing stay, admiring the lake views from our terrace.
+We spent 2 nights in this room, and had a relaxing stay, admiring the views of the Lake District from our terrace.

 There are more noticeable additions in the Luxury lake view rooms over the other 2 grades.
 These include luxury bath robes, slippers and toiletries from the White Company, and complimentary Bedrock Gins (and tonic waters).